 My Future Road Trips

-I’m planning on making a North American road trip an annual event, but I’m not going to do the grand, epic style like I have been doing.
+I’m planning on making an American road trip an annual event, but I’m not going to do the grand, epic style like I have been doing.
 They will be more focused with less driving and more…..doing stuff.
 Next year I’m thinking of driving to the Grand Canyon and doing a rafting trip and/or doing a rim-to-rim hike.
 Another trip I’d like to do is visit Yellowstone again, but spend a full week there taking photos.

 I’m also going to put more thought and planning into my trips.
 The fact is that my normal method of seat-of-my-pants travel just isn’t working anymore, especially for road trips.
 I had dozens of people who wanted to meet me when I passed through their town, and there were dozens of people I wanted to meet.
 It is hard for people to schedule time when you have no clue when you will be there.
 Lesson learned.